AyeCode/uwp_social/readme.txt

 = 1.0.6 =
 * Social login is unable to create new user sometimes - FIXED
 * GDV2 compatibility - ADDED
+* Remove session path check as it shows error on few hostings - FIXED
+* Use core WP functions in Uninstall functionality. - CHANGED

 = 1.0.5 =
 * Implement widget and gutenberg blocks using super duper class - CHANGED